Rule 1 - Rocker Shape

 Is it OK to flare out the hull hull above 10" ?

-NO - The rule says flat sides, flat transoms.
+No - The rule says flat sides, flat transoms.
 So as the sides and transoms continue up, they must continue to be flat.
-If you flared the sides out, then that area which flares out would provide external flotation.
+If you flared the sides out, that area which flares out would provide external flotation.
 During a race, if a boat is knocked over and it had flared sides, that external flotation would make it easier to right and thus be an unfair advantage.

 There is a special exemption specified for above the 10" line that is intended to allow external gunnels, small hiking wings and leeboard support structures.